 Are there lots of forms to fill in?

-No. At the beginning of each session there is a short questionnaire to fill out.
+No, at the beginning of each session there is a short questionnaire to fill out.
 This covers a range of topics which might be affecting how you are feeling.
 These help us to keep track of how you are feeling and mean that our therapy sessions can be more focused on what you bring to the session.
 If you find filling in forms difficult you can either have a copy of the questionnaire to fill in during your own time or your therapist can help you on the day.

 What if something comes up and I can’t make the appointment?

 If you are unable to make your appointment, it is important that you contact the service as soon as possible, to cancel the appointment.
 A new appointment can then be made for you.
+Please note we do have a DNA (Did Not Attend) and cancellation policy that will be discussed with you.

 How will you contact me?